vaultage-pm/vaultage/TECHNICAL_DOC.md

 ## Local Update, then Push

 The decrypted database is just an javascript object with all the information.
-It is possibly modified by the client, then the new version is *push*'ed to the server.
+It is possibly modified by the client, then the new version is pushed to the server.

 To avoid unwanted deletions, the client sends along the hash of the previously-received decrypted database.
 If this hash does not match what is stored on the server, the server refuses the update.
-This prevents sending an empty ciphertext (in case there the previous *pull* failed), and prevents an attacker who learnt **remote password**, but not **local password**, from *push*ing updates.
+This prevents sending an empty ciphertext (in case there the previous pulling of ciphertext failed, for some reason), and prevents an attacker who learnt **remote password** but not **local password** (e.g. by performing a MitM), from pushing updates to the real server.

 ```
 CLIENT                                         WEBSERVER

                                                 Stores Ciphertext, Hash
-                    PULL( Ciphertext )
+                     Ciphertext
     <-------------------------------------------
 Decrypts to D